 Level 3 Charging or DC Fast Charging (50kW up to 350kW)

 Direct Current (DC) Fast Charging delivers rapid charging and is most commonly installed in stations along highway systems.
 There are three types of DC charging systems.
 They differ in the type of charge port on vehicles.
-They commonly add 40 to 60 miles of range in around 20 minutes.
+They commonly add 80% battery capacity in thirty minutes.

 The J1772 combo is used by Chevrolet and BMW.

 The CHAdeMO is used by Nissan, Mitsubishi, and Toyota.

 Tesla vehicles work on a port and connector that charge at all three levels including their Fast charging option they call a supercharger.